lishiyo/googlebooksimporter/README.md

 goodreads books importer
 =========

-Python script to bulk-upload my google play books to my goodreads:
+Python script to bulk-upload my google play books to goodreads:
-- INPUT: json list of book titles, whether from google books or elsewhere, and a target shelf in goodreads
+- given json list of book titles, whether from google books or elsewhere, and a target shelf in goodreads
 - script will parse for best match in goodreads given the title
-- result: upload the books to the target shelf in goodreads
+- result is the books will be added to the goodreads shelf

 #### Usage